lusaxweb/vuesax/docs/components/selects.md

 ---
 API:
   - name: options
     type: Array
-   parameters: {text:'Example',value:'1'}
+    parameters: { text:'Example', value:'1' }
     description: Options to select.
     default: null
   - name: color
     type: String
     parameters: null
     description: Change the color of the button
     default: primary
   - name: autocomplete
     type: Boolean
     parameters:
     description: Enables the use of autocomplete in the select.
     default: false
   - name: multiple
     type: Boolean
     parameters:
     description: Determines whether the selection is of multiple selection.
     default: false
   - name: max-selected
     type: Number
     parameters:
     description: Determine the number of maximum options to be able to select (only for active multiple).
     default: All options
   - name: label
     type: String
     parameters: null
     description: Label for the input element.
   - name: success
     type: Boolean
     parameters: boolean bind
     description: Activate the status of success in the input.
     default: false
   - name: danger
     type: Boolean
     parameters: boolean bind
     description: Activate the status of danger in the input.
     default: false
   - name: warning
     type: Boolean
     parameters: boolean bind
     description: Activate the status of warning in the input.
     default: false
   - name: description-text
     type: String
     parameters: null
     description: Add a description text to the input.
     default: false
   - name: danger-text
     type: String
     parameters: null
     description: Text to show when the item is invalid.
     default: null
   - name: success-text
     type: String
     parameters: null
     description: Text to show when the item is valid.
     default: null
   - name: warning-text
     type: String
     parameters: null
     description: Text that is displayed in the warning state.
     default: null
   - name: is-selected.sync
     type: Boolean sync
     parameters: null
     description: Determines if the option is selected.
     default: null
   - name: input-changed
     type: Event
     parameters: event (optional)
     description: Triggers method when input of select is changed (requires autocomplete prop)
   - name: width
     type: String
     parameters: null
     description: Set the width of the select
     default: null
   - name: icon
     type: String
     parameters: icon name
     description: Element icon.
     default: keyboard_arrow_down
   - name: icon-pack
     type: String
     parameters: Icon Pack Class Name
     description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
     default: material-icons
+  - name: use-slot
+    type: Boolean
+    parameters:
+    description: Shows what's inside vs-select-item instead of the `text` prop
+    default: false
 ---

 # Select